hckr-cli/hckr/docs/source/commands/env/index.rst

    contain the root `toctree` directive.

-Others
+Environment Variables
 ===============
-``hckr`` also supports various of info/debug related commands
+``hckr`` supports various of environment commands.

 .. tip::
    More commands will be added in future updates.
 Stay tuned!